GrinonBarrett/Taksidos/Core Rules/3=Equipment/5=Exotic Items.md

 Not recommended to handle without protection, but not harmful to the touch.

 **Paetur's Stew Jar**, $250 , 1.75 lb.
 An amber colored jar, sealed with grey-green wax.
 The contents look like broth with shreds of some disintegrating material.
 Opening the jar _instead reveals its true contents to be a hot and hardy stew with plenty of veggies, beef, and venison_.
 The stew is fresh upon opening but is only good for a day.
 Provides a servings of fluid, a serving of protein, and a serving of vegetables.
+If opened in a area wherein magic cannot function, you will instead be treated to the sort of contents you observed and it will make you sick.

 **Pill of Delution**, $150, .neg
 This can be dissolved into a beverage to reduce its overall points of inebriation by 1.
 A single pill per serving will not noticably affect the beverage otherwise.
 A second pill could potentially be detected.
 A third such application is most certain to be noticed.